Endless Travel Plans

 💰 $750–$1,400/day 📅 Apr–Jun, Sep–Nov 👶 Best ages: all

-Hawaii is the most expensive destination on this list, and it's worth saying plainly: a 7-day trip for a family of four runs $7,000–$12,000+.
-Food alone averages $210/day.
-Lodging averages $335/night statewide.
-If that number makes you wince, look at the Outer Banks or San Diego instead — no shame in that.
+Hawaii is the most expensive destination on this list, plainly: a 7-day trip for a family of four runs $7,000–$12,000+.
+Food alone averages $210/day; lodging averages $335/night statewide (as of 2026, source: Hawaii Tourism Authority).
+If that number makes you wince, look at the Outer Banks or San Diego — no shame in it.

-But if the budget works, Hawaii delivers something no mainland destination can.
+If the budget works, Hawaii delivers something no mainland destination can.
 Snorkeling at Hanauma Bay on Oahu.
 Walking lava fields at Hawaii Volcanoes National Park on the Big Island.
-Watching your teenager catch their first wave at Waikiki.
-Maui tends to be best for younger kids (calmer beaches at Kapalua Bay), while Oahu gives teens more independence and activity options.
+Your teenager catching their first wave at Waikiki.
+Maui tends to suit younger kids (calmer beaches at Kapalua Bay); Oahu gives teens more independence and activity options.

 Pacific Northwest: Portland and Seattle